hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/prestashop/__init__.md

 *   Added comprehensive RST-formatted module documentation explaining the module's purpose and usage.
 *   Added RST-formatted docstrings to all imported classes (PrestaShop, PrestaProduct, etc.) to improve code readability.
 *   Improved error handling using `logger.error` instead of generic `try-except` blocks.
 This provides better logging for debugging.
-*   Replaced placeholders for API calls and data processing with comments and placeholders for illustrative purposes.
+*   Replaced placeholders for API calls and data processing with comments and placeholders for illuStartive purposes.

 # Optimized Code